+Over-allotment option

-THE OFFERING This summary highlights information presented in greater detail elsewhere in this prospectus.
-This summary is not complete and does not contain all the information you should consider before investing in our common shares.
-You should carefully read this entire prospectus before investing in our common shares including "Risk Factors" and our financial statements.
-Common shares offered by us shares.
-Common stock offered by the selling shareholder shares.
-Common shares to be outstanding immediately after this shares. offering Over-allotment option The selling shareholder has granted the underwriters the option to purchase up to an additional common shares from it within 30 days of the date of this prospectus to cover overallotments, if any.
-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately million, assuming an initial public offering price of \$ \$ per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We have granted the underwriters the option to purchase up to an additional 681,818 common shares from us within 30 days of the date of this prospectus to cover over-allotments, if any.

+Use of proceeds

+We estimate that the net proceeds to us from this offering will be approximately \$47.2 million, assuming an initial public offering price of \$12.00 per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering together with cash and cash equivalents on hand (including the Anti-Tau Antibody Phase 1 Milestone Payment) to further the development of our therapeutic product candidates under collaboration agreements (ACI-35 and anti-tau antibodies), advance our other clinical and pre-clinical programs, and for research and development of other indications and initiatives that are complementary to our existing and planned research activities.
 See "Use of Proceeds" for a more complete description of the intended use of proceeds from this offering.
-We will not receive any proceeds from the sale of shares by the selling shareholder.
-Risk factors See "Risk Factors" and the other information included in this prospectus for a discussion of factors you should consider before deciding to invest in our common shares.
-"ACIU."
-Proposed NASDAQ symbol